acend/openshift-operations-training/content/en/docs/04/01_basics.md

 {{% /details %}}

-If you're not sure if you're on the node, there are different possibilities to find out, one of which is looking at the release file.
+If you're not sure whether you're on the node, there are different possibilities to find out, one of which is looking at the release file.

 {{% details title="Hints" mode-switcher="normalexpertmode" %}}